Apache Flink - Core Concepts¶

 If for example one value accounts for more than 30% of the rows then we face data skew.

-For join, Flink distributes rows based on key used in the on condition.
+For joins, Flink distributes rows based on the join key.

 It is then necessary to use a 'salting' key technique, by spreading the hot key to multiple processing tasks.
 The original join looks like:

-For that we need to add a column (the salt) to the skewed table and the smaller tllbe, and append a sequence number between 0 to N-1, where N is the number of buckets to use to repartition the data.
-See SEQUENCE UDTF
+For that you add a column (the salt) to the skewed table and the smaller table, and append a sequence number from 0 to N-1, where N is the number of buckets used to repartition the data.
+See SEQUENCE UDTF.

 Below is an example to create 3 buckets for each key of the slow table: